top of page

 What to Eat During Long Runs

-I'm continuing my Fuel Your Workout blog series by exploring what to eat during long runs, which is anything >60-90 minutes.
+I'm continuing my Fuel Your Run blog series by exploring what to eat during long runs, which is anything >60-90 minutes.
 These nutrition strategies also apply to triathletes, cyclists, swimmers, Peloton enthusiasts, and other athletes.
 There may be logistical differences from one sport to the next, but the fueling principles remain the same.

 Fueling during exercise is a huge topic, and this post is by no means comprehensive (we'd be here forever).
 Here's what I'm covering: